The mission of the Child Support Services Division is to collect and distribute child support.

 Cases with No Collections for 1 Year or More

-Analysis of results and challenges: The percent of cases with no collections for one year increased 2.57 % to 18.10%.
+Analysis of results and challenges: The percent of cases with no collections for one year decreased by 0.35% to 17.75%.
 The current economic situation in Alaska and extensive efforts towards improving our case management system are primary factors in this higher percentage.

 An analysis of outstanding child support collections shows a relationship between those cases with the highest outstanding balances and those with no recent collections.
 The new federal regulations have loosened case closure criteria.
 The division will implement a case-closure project in 2019 to close cases for which we can no longer collect.
 We will monitor this measure throughout the year and strive to meet our target of 13.0% or less.